UMCUGenetics/cuplr/README.md

 ```

 ![](doc/supp/patient_report_example.png) In the first panel we can see
-that this sample was predicted as a cervical cancer sample (this sample
+that this sample was predicted as a liposarcoma (this sample was indeed
-was indeed labelled as a cervical cancer sample).
+labelled as a liposarcoma).

 In the middle panel, we can see that the prediction is primarily
-supported by this sample having human papillomavirus (HPV) DNA
+supported by this sample having a FUS-DDIT3 fusion (fusion.FUS_DDIT3),
-integration, as well as having the RMD profile of cervical cancer.
+as well as having the RMD profile of liposarcoma (rmd.Sarcoma_Lipo.2).

 The third panel shows the feature values compared to the average feature
-values in cervical cancer (blue) and in other cancer types (red).
-The
+values in liposarcoma (pink) and in other cancer types (red).
+We can see
-arrow indicates whether the feature value in the sample is higher or
+that the liposarcoma prediction for this sample was supported by this
+sample having a higher proportion of SBSs contributing (33.5% of SBSs)
-lower than the average in other cancer types.
-We can see that HPV DNA
+to the RMD profile of liposarcoma compared to in other cancer types
+(0%).
+We can also see that FUS-DDIT3 fusions occur in 18.4% of
-integrations occur in 87.7% of cervical cancer samples, but in almost 0%
-of other cancer type samples.
-The sample value is 1 (100% occurrence)
+liposarcomas, but in 0% of other cancer types.
+The sample value is 1
-indicating that this feature is present in this sample.
-Conversely, the
+(100% occurrence) indicating that this feature is present in this
-cervical cancer prediction for this sample is also supported by this
-sample having fewer (0%) SBSs contributing to the RMD profile of head
-and neck cancer compared to in other cancer types (almost 0%).
+sample.

-We can also see in the first panel that there are other cancer types
+We can also see in the first panel that Sarcoma_Other also has a high
-with high probabilities.
-In cases where the probabilities are more
+probability.
+In cases where the probabilities are more uncertain (like
-uncertain (like as shown here), more feature contribution panels
+as shown here), more feature contribution panels corresponding to the
-corresponding to the top predicted classes will be shown.
-This should
+top predicted classes will be shown.
+This should aid in determining the
-aid in determining the cancer type, since it’s possible that e.g. the
+cancer type, since it’s possible that e.g. the 2nd predicted cancer type
-2nd predicted cancer type better matches with evidence from pathology.
+better matches with evidence from pathology.